freeipa/ansible-freeipa/roles/ipaclient/README.md

 Supported FreeIPA Versions
 --------------------------

 FreeIPA versions 4.5 and up are supported by the client role.
-There is also limited support for verison 4.4.
+There is also limited support for version 4.4.

 Supported Distributions